Weak Lefschetz property of PL-spheres: Preliminaries

-\begin{rem} We will use the term \emph{`generic choice'} of $\Theta$ or $\omega$ to mean that these elements are chosen from a non-empty Zariski open set.
-In particular, We call $\Theta$ \emph{generic} if every $d\times d$ minor of the associated matrix $M_\Theta$ is nonsingular. \end{rem}
+It is well known that $\WW(\Delta)$ is a Zariski open set (see e.g. \cite[Proposition 3.6]{Swa06}).
+We will use the term \emph{`generic choice'} of $\Theta$ or $\omega$ to mean that these elements are chosen from a non-empty Zariski open set.

-So far the best result toward establishing the existence of weak Lefschetz elements for homology spheres is the following \emph{rigidity inequality} due to Kalai. \begin{thm}[Rigidity inequality, \cite{Ka87}] Suppose $\Delta$ is a connected $\kk$-homology $d$-manifold without boundary and $d\geq3$.
-Then $h_0\leq h_1\leq h_2$.
-Moreover, for generic choices of l.s.o.p. $\Theta$ and linear form $\omega$, there is an injection